 The best time for me ever was in the late morning – starting time around 10 or 10:30 am.
 That was the time for me that I felt strongest, most energetic and most mentally ready and focused.
 I had time to already have a couple meals in me, plus there was enough time to drink copious amounts of Starbucks :).
 Being self-employed does help, because you can train any time you want… experiment… and find what works best.
 I also agree with the latest research: I’ve been guilty of training at miscellaneous, haphazard times, and I think that sometimes hurt my mental readiness and physical performance.

 PPS.
 How about you?
 If you have experimented with multiple training times, what did you find was the best time for you?
 How did it affect your: 1.
 Workout performance, 2.
 Eagerness/willingness to train, 3.
 Consistency over time and 4.
 Your results over time?
 You can post your comments below – would love to hear from you.

-Tom Venuto is a natural bodybuilding and fat loss coach.
+Tom Venuto has been a trusted natural bodybuilding and fat loss expert since 1989.
 He is also a recipe creator specializing in fat-burning, muscle-building cooking.
-Tom is a former competitive bodybuilder and is today a full-time fitness writer, blogger, and author.
+Tom is a former competitive bodybuilder and today works as a full-time fitness coach, writer, blogger, and author.
+In his spare time, he is an avid outdoor enthusiast and backpacker.
 His book, Burn The Fat, Feed The Muscle is an international bestseller, first as an ebook and now as a hardcover and audiobook.
 The Body Fat Solution, Tom’s book about emotional eating and long-term weight maintenance, was an Oprah Magazine and Men’s Fitness Magazine pick.
 Tom is also the founder of Burn The Fat Inner Circle – a fitness support community with over 52,000 members worldwide since 2006.
 Click here for membership details